jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/custom-monitoring/reporting-monitoring-data.md

 # Report Monitoring Data
 The function of Custom Metric Monitoring provides you with an interface for reporting monitoring data, so that you can report the time series data collected by yourself to the Monitoring.
-OpenAPI and command line tool CLI are currently supported for reporting; raw data and aggregated statistics can be reported.
+OpenAPI and command line tool CLI are currently supported for reporting.
 ## OpenAPI Reporting

 ### Reporting Interface Description